Phase One: Supporting Development of the Governor’s 10-Year Energy Action Plan

-In support of the Governor’s Ten Year Energy Action Plan the Oregon Department of Energy awarded a competitive bid contract to the Center for Climate Strategies to conduct foundational analysis and modeling for a wide variety of potential energy and climate measures.
+In support of the Governor’s 10-Year Energy Action Plan the Oregon Department of Energy contracted in 2012, after a competitive bid process, with the Center for Climate Strategies (CCS) to conduct foundational analysis and modeling for a suite of energy and greenhouse gas reduction measures.
 The project had two major objectives.

-Foundational macroeconomic modeling was completed using the REMI PI+ model to provide estimates for economic growth, employment, personal income, and government revenues.
-Forecasts were done for the Renewable Portfolio Standard in its current form and two “least cost” forecasts of maintaining a trajectory to achieve Oregon’s greenhouse gas reduction goals by using differing MACCs and assuming that the emission reduction measures chosen are cumulatively implemented, from most cost-effective to least, so that the state remains on track to meeting Oregon’s reduction goals.
+To complete foundational macroeconomic modeling using the REMI PI+ model.
+Forecasts were done for the Renewable Portfolio Standard in its current form and two “least cost” forecasts of maintaining a trajectory to achieve Oregon’s greenhouse gas reduction goals by using different MACCs and assuming that the emission reduction measures chosen are cumulatively implemented, from most cost-effective to least, so that the state remains on track to meeting Oregon’s greenhouse gas emission reduction goals.

-The report is not an economic analysis of the Governor’s 10-Year Energy Action Plan.
+- The report was not an economic analysis of the Governor’s 10-Year Energy Action Plan.
 This project preceded the release of the draft Plan by several months.

-The report is not a comprehensive cost-benefit analysis of the measures.
+- The report was not a comprehensive cost-benefit analysis of the emission reduction measures.
 The focus is on greenhouse gas reductions.
-A least-cost approach does not necessarily maximize other benefits the state may be interested in pursuing, such as economic return, employment, health, and energy security.
-A variety of measures – some highly cost-effective, others not as much – may be combined so that the 10-Year Energy Action Plan provides benefits across numerous criteria to maximize the costs and benefits for all Oregonians.
+A least-cost approach does not necessarily maximize other benefits the state may be interested in pursuing, such as economic return, air quality, employment, health, and energy security.

 Discussion Webinar Presentation & Technical Comments from October 2012: